 Murza Construction has the experience and knowledge needed in helping homeowners navigate through the often troubling insurance claims process.
-Our vast understanding of the industry, standards, We’ve assisted thousands of homeowners through this process, and have developed techniques and follow guidelines set by state and local agencies to help put the pieces back together after a storm.
+Our vast understanding of the industry and standards, We’ve assisted thousands of homeowners through this process, and have developed techniques and follow guidelines set by state and local agencies to help put the pieces back together after a storm.
 We’ve put together a team of experts within the insurance claim industry to help get your claim settled fairly, and without reasonable delay.
-Whether it’s lightning, wind, hail, or a tornado, our team of restoration professionals get the job done in a timely, respectable manner.
-If you have any questions regarding a potential insurance claim, or just have general questions or comments Call us today at (952) 393-1947 for a free in home consultation so that we may begin providing you with the best value, best service, and warranty for the highest quality roofing and exterior work in Twin Cities Area.
+Whether it’s lightning, wind, hail, or a tornado, our team of restoration professionals gets the job done promptly and reasonably.
+If you have any questions regarding a potential insurance claim, or just have general questions or comments Call us today at (952) 393-1947 for a free in-home consultation so that we may begin providing you with the best value, best service, and warranty for the highest quality roofing and exterior work in Twin Cities Area.

 Listed below is some information that the Department of Commerce for the state of Minnesota has set out for consumers about the insurance claim process.
 For more information provided by the Department of Commerce, please visit their website, here.

 If you have suffered a loss, here are questions you should ask and things you should know before you file a claim.